Azure/vscode-aks-tools/README.md

 7. When ready, select **Save** to enable collection of the selected logs.

 For more information on Diagnostics settings, visit [Create diagnostic settings to send platform logs and metics to different destinations](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings).

-### Configure CI/CD Workflow

-Right click on your AKS cluster and click on **Configure CI/CD Workflow** to create a Continous Integration / Continous Deployment (CI/CD) pipeline targetting your cluster.
-This will use [Deploy to Azure](https://marketplace.visualstudio.com/items?itemName=ms-vscode-deploy-azure.azure-deploy) VSCode extension and have a  guided experience to generate a YAML file defining the build and deploy process.

-### Browse CI/CD Workflows

-Right click on your AKS cluster and click on **Browse CI/CD Workflows** to view details of all existing Continous Integration / Continous Deployment (CI/CD) pipelines that are configured against your cluster.

 ### Install Azure Service Operator